garysweaver/irie/README.md

 Inherited Resources including extensions.
 Tested with Rails 4/edge, Inherited Resources 1.4/edge in Ruby 1.9.3, 2.0.0, and jruby-19mode.

-Extend [Inherited Resources][inherited_resources] actions with the `extensions` method which provides symbolic references to do module includes as well as automatic inclusion of modules based on what actions are in-use.
-The included extensions provide more of a DSL-like way to define your controllers, and instead of model-heavy development via `scope` in models and `has_scope` in the controller, you can just define request parameter-based filters and their defaults in the controller.
-Also, ordering, parameter conversion, param value split delimiters, pagination, and more are supported.
+Extend [Inherited Resources][inherited_resources] actions with the `extensions` method which provides symbolic references to do module includes as well as automatic inclusion of modules based on what `actions` are defined.
+The included extensions provide more of a DSL-like way to define your controllers.
+And, instead of model-heavy development via `scope` in models and `has_scope` in the controller, you can just define request parameter-based filters and their defaults in the controller.
+Ordering, parameter value conversion, pagination, and more are supported without additional dependencies.

 ```ruby
 class PostsController < ApplicationController